-The Remuneration Committee did not meet during the year ended 30 June 2016.
-As the Board is comprised of only four Directors, the Board considered it more effective to set aside time at Board meetings to specifically address the matters that would have been ordinarily attended to by the Remuneration Committee.
+The Board currently consists of four Directors, one of whom is the Executive Chairman and only two Directors are independent.
+In view of the current size of the Board, the Board considers it more effective to set aside time at Board meetings to specifically address the matters that would have been ordinarily attended to by the Remuneration Committee.

 The Board sets a range of goals and specific, measurable targets at the start of the performance year for each senior executive including the Executive Chairman.
-The Board undertook a performance evaluation of each senior executive during the 2016 financial year and performance was assessed against the goals and targets that were set at the start of the performance year.
+The Board undertook a performance evaluation of each senior executive during the 2019 financial year and performance was assessed against the goals and targets that were set at the start of the performance year.